 Lorie has been married to her best friend Rob, who also works for JMU, for over twenty years.
 They have one dog, a Great Dane named Molly.
 Lorie loves gardening, reading, spending time with her family, and riding motorcycles.
 Her and her husband have a Harley Davidson and enjoy taking long rides.
 Lorie’s favorite activities at UREC are Zumba and TRX, and she loves the students here.
 Her favorite quote is, “To the world, you may be one person but to one person, you may be the world.”
 Lorie’s all time favorite movie is Out of Africa.
 Her favorite music is Jazz, Blues, Bluegrass, and Classical.
 She really enjoys listening to all music except rap.
 Some of her all time favorite musician are Allman Brothers, Lynyrd Skynyrd, Alison Krauss, Johnny Cash, Mishka and Stevie Ray Vaughan.

 Donnie Mix has been working with the UREC team since the facility opened in 1996.
-He is currently the Equipment Manager and his main duties include keeping all exercise equipment maintained, working with field lining for intramurals and sport clubs, and maintaining all the sound system equipment in the building.
+He is currently the Equipment Manager and his main duties include keeping all exercise and sound equipment maintained and also overseeing UREC's motorpool.

-Donnie has been married to his wife Lydia for over twenty years and has a son named Ben and a daughter named Leah.
-He also has two cats (Kaboose and Tex).
-Donnie enjoys music and singing, and is a worship leader at Grace Covenant Church.
-Donnie’s favorite activity to participate in at UREC is basketball and also working out in the fitness center.
-His favorite thing about UREC is the staff and how they possess team spirit and TCB (taking care of business).
+Donnie has been married to his wife Lydia for over twenty-five years and has a son named Ben and a daughter named Leah.
+Donnie enjoys music and singing in church and other venues.
+He also loves riding his VTX-1300 motorcycle.
+Donnie is considered to be the "Mayor of UREC" and his favorite activities to participate in are noon-time basketball and working out in the fitness center.
+His favorite thing about UREC is the staff and how they possess a team spirit and his motto is TCB (taking care of business).

 Eric Nickel has been a member of the UREC team since April 1995, about 16 months before UREC opened.
 He serves as the Director of University Recreation.
 He is responsible for providing vision and leadership to the department as well as managing the human, financial and physical resources of UREC.